Symbolic and Structural Model-Checking: Structural reduction rules

 Note the introduction of the $k$ factor, reflecting how many times $f$ can be fed by one firing of $h$.
-This factor should be a natural number for the agglomeration to be well defined.
+This factor must be a natural number for the agglomeration to be well defined (if there is no such $k$ we cannot apply an agglomeration).
 As a post processing, it is recommended to apply identity reduction Rule~$1$ to the set of newly created transitions, this set is much smaller than the full set of transitions but often contains duplicates.
+After a complete agglomeration the place $p$ is disconnected from the net and will be discarded by rule $9$ (constant place).

+In the literature~\cite{EHPP05,HPP06}, the sets $H$ and $F$ are always the full preset and postset of the place, but our definition is more flexible when only part of the neighborhood of $p$ are stuttering transitions.
+We will use the term \textit{partial agglomeration} when the $H \subset \Preset{p}$ or $F \subset \Postset{p}$ strictly.
+In the rules given below, one of the two sets is always equal to the full preset or postset of $p$.
+The definition of partial agglomeration was not present in~\cite{SRRPN20}.

-\rrule{Pre Agglomeration} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} Basically, we assert that once an $h \in \Preset{p}$ transition becomes enabled, it will stay enabled until some tokens move into the place $p$ by actually firing $h$.
+\rrule{Pre Agglomeration} \\ \textbf{Applicability:} Deadlock, Safety \\ \textbf{Description:} Basically, we assert that once a stuttering transition $h \in \Preset{p}$ becomes enabled, it will stay enabled until some tokens move into the place $p$ by actually firing $h$.
 Transition $h$ cannot feed any other places, so the only behaviors it enables are continuations $f$ that feed from $p$.
 So we can always "delay" the firing of $h$ until it becomes relevant to enable an $f$ transition.
-We fuse the effect of tokens exiting $p$ using $f$ with its predecessor action $h$, build a set of $h.f$ agglomerate actions and discard $p$. \\ \textbf{Definition:}
+We fuse the effect of tokens exiting $p$ using $f$ with its predecessor action $h$ by agglomerating in $p$. \\ \textbf{Definition:}